 I don't know about you, but when I turn off the light at night and close my eyes, sleep couldn't be further away.
 Suddenly everything that needs to be done, what happened during the day, and of course how I embarrassed myself that time three years ago are swirling around in my head, riling me up rather than letting me sink blissfully into sleep.

 This is life for a lot of people, but especially the ones with anxiety.

 Luckily, today I'm sharing the one thing I've found that helps put me to sleep above everything else.

 As an Amazon Associate I earn from qualifying purchases.
 There's no extra cost for you, but it helps me pay for essentials like dog food and books!

 Actually it's the simplest thing!
-All you have to do is listen to an audiobook when you go to bed.
+All you have too is listen to an audiobook when you go to bed.

 Told you it was simple!
 It's such an easy solution that you might even be rolling your eyes at me right now.
 If you have suffered from insomnia for years, I get it.
 There's no way it could be such an easy fix, right?